Azrea631/QuickEmoji-Aliucord-Plugin/README.md

 # QuickEmoji Plugin for Aliucord

-QuickEmoji is an Aliucord plugin designed to help you quickly send or react with your favorite custom emoji in Discord.
+This Aliucord plugin designed to help you quickly send or react with your favorite custom emoji in Discord.
 It adds a convenient context menu option when you long-press a message for quick reactions, and a handy button near the chat input for sending the emoji directly in chat.
 Customize the emoji to your liking and speed up your Discord interactions with ease!